There are two ingredients needed for clouds to become visible; water, of course, and nuclei.

 But the atmosphere is in constant motion.
 As air rises drier air is added (entrained) into the rising parcel so both condensation and evaporation are continually occurring.
 So cloud droplets are constantly forming and dissipating.

 Therefore, clouds form and grow when there is more condensation on nuclei than evaporation from nuclei.
 Conversely, they dissipate if there is more evaporation than condensation.
-Thus clouds appear and disappear as well as constantly change shape.
+Thus clouds appear and disappear as well as constantly changing shape.